https://www.pinterest.com/ 300k Followers 100k Followers

 • Extensive toy collections - Start with basics before expanding

-• Advanced gear - Wait until you have skills to use them safely
+• Advanced gear - Wait until you've skills to use them safely

 The Hybrid Approach